Kerem-Haeger/battleship/TESTING.md

   *This could be avoided by adding ` /* global bootstrap */`*

-  *Due to using `let` to define variables, this can be ignored, as `let` is block-scoped.
+  *Due to using `let` to define variables, the warning on line 70 can be ignored, as `let` is block-scoped.
 Further, this warning is especially meant for older versions (pre-ES6)*

   - [events.js](assets/js/events.js) passed with no errors, except that bootstrap is not recognised as a defined variable: